-The Group will adopt the following standards and interpretations enumerated below when these become effective.
-Except as otherwise indicated, the Group does not expect the adoption of these new and amended standards and interpretations to have a significant impact on its financial statements.
+The Company will adopt the standards and interpretations enumerated below when these become effective.
+Except as otherwise indicated, the Company does not expect the adoption of these new and amended PFRS, PAS and Philippine Interpretations International Financial Reporting Interpretation Committee (IFRIC) to have significant impact on its financial statements.